Rikky101/Social-Buzz-Project/README.md

 ![Image](https://github.com/user-attachments/assets/9bca1e09-2d6a-47cf-97bc-b832e5457f5f)

+## Analysis and visualization
 The SUMIF function was utilized on a separate sheet to calculate the total score for each content category.
 The categories were then ranked to determine the top five highest-performing ones.
 Other analysis were....

 Visualizations, including bar charts, were used to showcase the top 5 content categories, reaction types, and the content type with the highest user engagement, providing valuable insights for Social Buzz.
-Additionally, slicers and timelines were added using the sentiment and datetime columns, respectively, to enhance data interactivity.[Social Buzz Project.xlsx](https://github.com/user-attachments/files/17717611/Social.Buzz.Project.xlsx)
+Additionally, slicers and timelines were added using the sentiment and datetime columns, respectively, to enhance data interactivity.

 ## Conclusion and Recommendtaion